This Grand is Your Grand!

 A GRAND HISTORY

-Seventy Five years of a GRAND saga
+Eighty years of a GRAND saga!

-It was May, 1933.
+It was May 1933.
 Franklin Delano Roosevelt had been President for two months.
 The country was reeling from the ravages of the 1929 stock market crash and subsequent depression.
 Unemployment was at 25%, “Bank Holidays” were proclaimed when the banks couldn’t open.
-Maine’s lumber industry, agriculture and fishing industries were plagued by economic failure.
+Maine’s lumber industry, agriculture, and fishing industries were plagued by economic failure.

 On Sunday morning, May 7, 1933, a troubled man set fires that destroyed 130 buildings – most of downtown Ellsworth.
 Approaching the devastation one problem at a time, the City of Ellsworth began construction of a new and improved downtown.
 In four years, the rebirth was nothing short of miraculous.
 A riverside park had been added, the downtown shopping area was redesigned, and major streets were rerouted.
 In April 1937 the City Council decided to make a major investment in a downtown Ellsworth movie theatre.
 Designed by Boston’s Krokyn & Browne and built by Bangor contractor William McPherson, The Grand opened in July 1938.